 But darn it, the weather just won’t cooperate.
 Two years ago we spent three weeks in the Keys in early November.
 It was unseasonably hot, humid, and the no-see-ums were relentless.
 High winds churned the seas, making it too choppy and murky for snorkeling.
 In 21 days, we spent one hour snorkeling—it was a less than ideal day, and we merely snorkeled in the mangroves—but it was that or nothing.
 I assured Eric that this was not typical weather for the Keys.
 And so I vowed we would try again, and reserved the first two weeks of December in our favorite waterfront site at Curry Hammock State Park.

 Our site was idyllic, tucked into the mangroves and overlooking the ocean.
-We strolled on the beach in the early morning and at sunset, enjoying the antics of the wading and shore birds.
+We strolled on the beach in the early morning and at sunset, enjoying the antics of the wading birds and shorebirds.
 We launched our kayak just steps from our campsite, paddling out into the beautiful shallow aquamarine waters.
 Other days, we navigated trails through mangrove tunnels, sharing the dense thickets with Yellow-crowned Night Herons and Snowy Egrets.
 It was gorgeous—almost paradise—except for the heat, humidity, bugs, winds, and thunderstorms.

-Apparently the Keys were in the grip of a weather pattern that would not relent.
+Apparently, the Keys were in the grip of a weather pattern that would not relent.
 “This is unusual,” everyone kept saying.
 (Not for us, apparently.)
 We dodged the rainstorms, or got soaked while biking or walking on the beach.
 (Who cares?
 It’s a warm, tropical rain!)
 When the wind wasn’t too ferocious, we kayaked.
 I think we managed to kayak every paddle-able waterway in the middle Keys.
 If we weren’t in or on the water, we were in the trailer with the A/C on, because we were suffering mightily from the heat and humidity.
 (In our defense, so were the natives.)

 And we spent lots of time in the company of family and friends, which made everything better.
 Fellow travelers and bloggers Sherry and David (In The Direction of Our Dreams) were camped a couple of sites down from us, and we had a great time catching up with them after our last meet-up in Florida two years ago.
 We kayaked together, took a boat trip out to Lignumvitae Key for a holiday celebration, walked on the beach, and enjoyed being neighbors in our tropical locale.